Axelsend/Coursework-FSA/README.md

 - This repository contains all of my Fullstack Academy Coursework throughout the course.

-- The main project to date is the "Personal Website" project, foudn in the "Personal_Site" folder.
+- The main project to date is the "Personal Website" project, found in the "Personal_Site" folder.

 - This project is a website to showcase myself using HTML, CSS, and JavaScript languages.